-COVERED SERVICES In-Network Out-of-Network COVERED SERVICES Some services may require Prior Authorization.
-The Participant is respon sible to pay these amounts: Allergy Injections \$5 Copayment per visit if this is the only service provided during the visit Deductible and Cost Sharing Ambulance Transportation Services Ground Ambulance Services Air Ambulance Services (Payment for Out-of-Network Air Ambulance Services is based on the Qualifying Payment Amount.)
-Network Cost Sharing. the In-Network Out-of-Pocket Limit.
+COVERED SERVICES In-Network Out-of-Network Some services may require Prior Authorization.
+The Participant is responsible to pay these amounts: Ambulance Transportation Services • Ground Ambulance Services • Air Ambulance Services (Payment for Out-of-Network Air Ambulance Services is based on the Qualifying Payment Amount.)
+Deductible and In-Network Cost Sharing.
+Cost Sharing accumulates towards the In-Network Out-of-Pocket Limit.
 Breastfeeding Support and Supply Services (Includes rental and/or purchase of manual or electric breast pumps.
-Limited to one (1) breast pump purchase per Benefit Period, per Participant.)
+Limited to one (1) breast pump purchase per Benefit Period, per Participant.
 No Charge (Deductible does not apply) Deductible and Cost Sharing Chiropractic Care Services (Up to a combined In-Network and Out of-Network total of 24 visits per Participant, per Benefit Period.)
-(Additional services, such as laboratory, x-ray and other Diagnostic Services are not included in the Office Visit.)
-Primary Care Provider Copayment Deductible and Cost Sharing Dental Services Related to Accidental Injury Deductible and Cost Sharing Deductible and Cost Sharing Diabetes Self-Management Education Services (Up to a combined In-Network and Out of-Network total of 4 visits per Participant, per Benefit Period.)
-Primary Care Provider Copayment Deductible and Cost Sharing Diagnostic Services - Laboratory and X-ray (Including diagnostic mammograms.)
+Deductible and Cost Sharing Deductible and Cost Sharing Dental Services Related to Accidental Injury Deductible and Cost Sharing Deductible and Cost Sharing Diabetes Self-Management Education Services (Up to a combined In-Network and Out of-Network total of 4 visits per Participant, per Benefit Period.)
+Deductible and Cost Sharing Deductible and Cost Sharing Diagnostic Services - Laboratory and X-ray (Including diagnostic mammograms.)
 Deductible and Cost Sharing Deductible and Cost Sharing Durable Medical Equipment, Orthotic Devices and Prosthetic Appliances (For wigs required due to a covered medical condition: One (1) wig per Participant, per Benefit Period, up to a combined annual benefit limit of \$500.)
 Deductible and Cost Sharing Deductible and Cost Sharing Emergency Services - Facility Services (Copayment waived if admitted.)
 (Payment for Out-of-Network Emergency Services is based on the Qualifying Payment Amount.) \$150 Copayment per hospital Outpatient emergency room visit, then Deductible and In-Network Cost Sharing.
 Emergency Services accumulate towards the In-Network Out-of-Pocket Limit.
 Emergency Services - Professional Services (Payment for Out-of-Network Emergency Services is based on the Qualifying Payment Amount.)
 Deductible and In-Network Cost Sharing.
 Emergency Services accumulate towards the In-Network Out-of-Pocket Limit.
 Growth Hormone Therapy Deductible and Cost Sharing Deductible and Cost Sharing Hearing Aids (Benefits are limited to one (1) device per ear, every three (3) years, per Participant, per Benefit Period.
 Benefits for Eligible Dependent Children also includes forty-five (45) speech therapy visits during the first twelve (12) months after delivery of the covered device.)
-Deductible and Cost Sharing Deductible and Cost Sharing Home Health Skilled Nursing Care Services Deductible and Cost Sharing Deductible and Cost Sharing Home Intravenous Therapy Deductible and Cost Sharing Deductible and 80% Cost Sharing Hospice Services No Charge (Deductible does not apply) Deductible and Cost Sharing Hospital Services Deductible and Cost Sharing Deductible and Cost Sharing
+Deductible and Cost Sharing Deductible and Cost Sharing Home Health Skilled Nursing Care Services Deductible and Cost Sharing Deductible and Cost Sharing Home Intravenous Therapy Deductible and Cost Sharing Deductible and 80% Cost Sharing Hospice Services Deductible and Cost Sharing Deductible and Cost Sharing Hospital Services Deductible and Cost Sharing Deductible and Cost Sharing Inpatient Rehabilitation or Habilitation Services Maternity Services and/or Involuntary Complications of Pregnancy Deductible and Cost Sharing Deductible and Cost Sharing Deductible and Cost Sharing Deductible and Cost Sharing